gregswift/github-collective/README.rst

 GitHub to communicate with a web server (and thus web services) when certain actions take place within that repository.
-These can be configured via GitHub's web interface through the ``Admin`` page for repostories, in the ``Service Hooks`` section, which provides most options, or else via GitHub's API, which provides some additional hidden settings.
+These can be configured via GitHub's web interface through the ``Admin`` page for repositories, in the ``Service Hooks`` section, which provides most options, or else via GitHub's API, which provides some additional hidden settings.

 For an introduction to this topic, consult the `Post-Receive Hooks`_